“Over 500 pounds of raw material is used to make a smartphone” – Interview with Kyle Wiens

 Organized at 4:00 PM GMT on 21st Feb, 2018

 Pioneers & Changemakers is be Waste Wise‘s weekly interview series through which changemakers and pioneers in the fields of waste, circular economy, sustainability and sanitation will provide you access to the latest thinking, their sheer wealth of experience and inspiration.

 Running a non-profit is a full-time job.
 We do it every waking moment.
 It takes us thousands of hours and dollars to research, coordinate and produce content which will remain free for a global audience.
 We are investing in our collective future through be Waste Wise.

 Please make your investment in our collective future through a donation:

-Kylee Neniska and Nadine Cavusoglu have summarized the interview and put together a set of interesting quotes.
+Kylee Neniska summarized the video and Nadine Cavusoglu edited it to put together a set of interesting quotes.

 QUICK SUMMARY & QUOTES

 iFixit is a community of people that are teaching each other how to fix things.

 - Our mission is to enable everybody in the world to fix everything they own, whether it’s their phone, bicycle or cars

 - We’re a collection of information like Wikipedia where everything is created by the community, is public, creative licensed and can be improved by hitting the edit button.